 Like any other Linux commands cheat sheet; It also covers a variety of Terminal commands like file management, file utilities, memory and process, file compression, scripting, disk utilities, network, directory utilities, etc.

 26. Linux Commands Cheat Sheet by RedHat developer

 RedHat developer has created this Linux cheat sheet which helps the developer to use the Linux shortcut effectively and effortlessly.

 27. Linux & LPIC Quick Reference Guide

 This Linux admin commands cheat sheet is an all in one command collection which covers everything about Linux and its various elements.
-It covers logical volume management commands, filesystem hierarchy, Linux partition, RAID, GRUB, SQL, DNS, FTP, Samba, Apache, SSH, NAT routing, kernel management, OpenLDAP, and whatever you can think of it.
+It covers logical volume management commands, the filesystem hierarchy, Linux partition, RAID, GRUB, SQL, DNS, FTP, Samba, Apache, SSH, NAT routing, kernel management, OpenLDAP, and whatever you can think of it.